bhargavasomya/Group5-DataViz/docs/index.md

 Since understanding the affect of sementic similarity is one of the goals of our project, we calculated the ratio of the number of common words by total length of the sentences and then compared them by our target labels.
 Here, we discovered that the question pairs with lower ratio tend to belong to the not duplicate (or label 0) while the higher ratio belonged to duplicate (or label 1) but there was a considerable amount of overlap in the middle.

+# Preprocessing
+The following steps were taken to preprocess the data:
+1. Removed stop words and every non alphanumeric characters
+2. Normalized text by converting everything to lower case
+3. Converted shorten words to their seperated version for example can't became cannot, she'll became she will and so on
+4. Encoded the text into vectors using Glove model
+5. Padded the vectors to 25 words for deep learning
+6. Performed Dimensionality Reduction using truncated SVD to convert our sentence vectors to 2 Dimensional space

+# Modeling
+## Random Forest Classifier (Baseline)
+## Neural Network

 # Task Analysis

 | Index | Domain Task                              | Analytic Task | Search Task | Analysis Task |